stevecassidy/python-web-programming/docs/javascript/javascript.md

 To write a Javascript module we make use of the [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) keyword somewhere in the file.
-There are many options here but I'll just cover the simplest case which is to list the symbols to be exported at the top of the file.
+There are many options here but I'll just cover the simplest case which is to prefix any variable or function that is to be exported with the `export` keyword.
 Here's an example, assume it is stored in the file `namegen.js`:

 ```javascript
 export const maxNameLength = 1024;